 Entrance: On Capital Avenue across from the Kellogg Foundation building

 Register today!
 Call 269-788-6500 ext 2032 or email: BattleCreekWFD@goodwillcmh.org

 Individual consultation available by appointment.

-In addition, Navigations also has a janitorial and housekeeping set aside contract with the State of Michigan for work at the Fort Custer Educational Center located in Fort Custer.
-This contract is also a training program for persons with disabilities similar to our work with the Federal Government noted above.
+Navigations also has a housekeeping set-aside contract with the State of Michigan for work at the Fort Custer Educational Center located on the Fort Custer military base, which provides a training program for individuals with disabilities similar to our federal contract.